Ralim/IronOS/Documentation/DebugMenu.md

 ### Hall

-This will appear if your device is capable of having a magnetic hall effect sensor fitted.
+This appears if your device is capable of having a magnetic hall effect sensor installed (Pinecil).
-This will show the current field strength reading from the sensor, this can be used to check the sensor is operational and measure how strong the magnetic field is for diagnostics.
+This shows the current field strength reading from the sensor.
+It can be used to check if the sensor is operational, and measure how strong the magnetic field is for diagnostics and optimal placement of magnets on a stand.